xkbcommon/libxkbcommon/doc/custom-configuration.md

 ## Discoverable layouts {#discoverable-layouts}

-@warning The below requires `libxkbregistry` as XKB lookup tool and **does not work where clients parse the XML file directly**.
+@warning The below requires `xkbregistry` as XKB lookup tool and **does not work where clients parse the XML file directly**.

 The above sections apply only to the data files and require that the user knows about the existence of the new entries.
-To make custom entries discoverable by the configuration tools (e.g. the GNOME Control Center), the new entries must also be added to the XML file that is parsed by `libxkbregistry`.
+To make custom entries discoverable by the configuration tools (e.g. the GNOME Control Center), the new entries must also be added to the XML file that is parsed by `xkbregistry`.
 In most cases, this is the `evdev.xml` file in the rules directory.

 The following tags are required: